UNCG-CSE/Hackathon-Spa-R-tans/README.md

 ---
 Jaz-

-Mowgli - Today I aim to create a loop that will join all the data together into one file/one table (write and export that csv to make things easier)

-Thinking about the future, we'll need to keep the file combination forloop in the code, but for working purposes, we'll just work off of one file... if that make sense...?
+Mowgli - Wrote code that would read file names from data directory and combine all data into one data frame (3.6 million observations).
+This file was too large to push to github, so the file produced was ignored.
+The forloop still useful for "furture" / incoming data.
+Script also parses building name from file name, by removing *_results.csv* from file name

+### Next step:
+- Parse useful information from dates
+- Begin Visualisation
+- Begin building shiny to house visualizations
+- Find a place to store "combined_results" ?

 # Day 2
 ---